ubccr/ccrdocs/pages/howto/containerization.md

 ### Running a SIF image as a container

 SIF images can be run as containers much like Docker images.
 Apptainer commands, however, follow a bit more nuanced syntax depending on what you’d like to do.
-After pulling your image from Docker Hub you can run the image by using the `apptainer run` command.
+After pulling your image from Docker Hub you can run the image by using the `singularity run` command.
 Type:

 ```
-apptainer run <image-name>
+singularity run <image-name>
 ```

 Running a container will execute the default program that the container developer will have specified in container definition file.
-To execute specific programs in your container, we can use the `apptainer exec` command, and then specify the program:
+To execute specific programs in your container, we can use the `singularity exec` command, and then specify the program:

 ```
-apptainer exec <image-name> <program>
+singularity exec <image-name> <program>
 ```

 Much like specifying an application in Docker, this will allow a user to execute any program that is installed within your container.
 Unlike Docker however, you do not need to specify a shell application to shell into the container.
-We can simply use the `apptainer shell` command:
+We can simply use the `singularity shell` command:

 ```
-apptainer shell <image-name>
+singularity shell <image-name>
 ```

 *Example:*